Trump's two minds on Islam

-Washington (CNN)Before President Donald Trump delivered his much-anticipated speech on Islam and terrorism in Saudi Arabia on Sunday, much of the media focused on one phrase: radical Islamic terrorism.
+Washington (CNN)Before President Donald Trump delivered his much-anticipated speech in Saudi Arabia on Sunday, much of the media focused on one phrase: radical Islamic terrorism.

 Would Trump continue to use the term, as he did throughout the 2016 presidential campaign while criticizing former President Obama for refusing to "name the problem"?
 Or, in front of his Saudi hosts, would Trump find a less controversial variant, like "Islamist extremism"?